The game was played using Bolt Action rule set and played in our club house. This allowed us to set up a few days in advance.

 We went for a slow landing killing key units.
 But the first wave were killed by the defenders.
 The second and third waves had more success routing the Germans.

-Our tanks then advanced into the surround farms but met strong defence from the second line and rallied defence and halted with the beach secure.
+Our tanks then advanced into the surround farms but met strong defense from the second line and rallied defense and halted with the beach secure.

 British commander Beach